dtcristo/dtcristo.com/source/articles/2020-11-28-crt-and-fpga-gaming.html.md

 It's capable of up to 1600x1200@75Hz on one end and 640x480@160Hz on the other.
 As the resolution increases, the maximum refresh rate decreases.
 I feel the sweet spot is 1280x960@90Hz for Windows and modern games.
 1024x768@120Hz is also very good for older shooters like Counter-Strike and Quake.

 Vintage PC games have never looked better.
 Here is Diablo II running at glorious 800x600.
 It looks really nice and you have to really see it to believe it.
 No ugly scaling of the low resolution like you'd find on a modern display.
 The CRT handles it no worries with a super crisp image.
-There is an awesome glow from enemies in a dark caves with heaps of detail visible.
+There is an awesome glow from enemies in dark caves with heaps of detail visible.

 [![Diablo II on CRT](images/crt-and-fpga-gaming/03.jpg)](images/crt-and-fpga-gaming/03.jpg)